 Here's just a sampling of the fairs and festivals on the Northshore.
-For a complete list of the many events that infuse St. Tammany Parish with its joie de vivre, click on Calendar of Events to search by month.
+For a complete list of the many events that infuse St. Tammany Parish with its joie de vivre, click on St Tammany Calendar of Events and search by month.

 Live from the Abita Springs Town Hall, the Opry, whose mission is to preserve and present Louisiana Roots music, features old-time country, bluegrass and gospel performed on the original acoustic instruments, such as the banjo, mandolin, string bass, accordion, acoustic guitar and fiddle.
 The show is broadcast live on local television and radio stations monthly in the spring and fall.
 985-892-0711, www.abitaopry.org.

 Visitors crowd the streets of Slidell's historic "Olde Towne" each spring and fall searching for antiques, china and vintage collectibles.
 Hundreds of antiques dealers and interior design specialists from around the country set up their wares in the streets of Olde Towne.
 985-641-6316, www.slidellantiques.com.